Treffort-Cuisiat

 Treffort-Cuisiat ([tʁefɔʁ kɥizja]) is a former commune in the Ain department in eastern France.
+It was created in 1972 by the merger of two former communes: Treffort and Cuisiat.
 On 1 January 2016, it was merged into the new commune Val-Revermont.

-Treffort and Cuisiat were merged in 1972.

 Geography

 The Sevron formed most of the commune's southwestern border.

 Population

 Culture

 Cuisiat is home to the Revermont museum in the old school house.